Chaos, coherence and turbulence: Coherent structures

 That the growth of the perturbations is transient should not be considered a problem.
 Recall that the nominally exponential modal KH instability of free-shear layers is also limited to a modest growth over a few shear times.
 The saturation mechanism is in that case nonlinear, while that of the Orr mechanism is linear, but the time scale is controlled in both cases by the shear.
-The precise limit depends on how the shear is defined, especially in the very inhomogeneous profiles of wall-bounded turbulence, but it is usually $t\,\p_y U=O(10)$ \cite{jim:13a}.
+The precise limit depends on how the shear is defined, especially in the very inhomogeneous profiles of wall-bounded turbulence, but it is usually $(\p_y U)\, t=O(10)$ \cite{jim:13a}.
 The maximum amplification is also $O(10)$.
-The most important effect of the Orr mechanism in shear flows is not to generate growth, but to define the time after which fluctuations lose memory.
+The most important effect of the Orr mechanism in shear flows is not to generate growth, which depends on the initial conditions, but to define the inverse of the shear as the time in which fluctuations are damped, and thus lose memory of their past evolution.

 All the processes just described are known to be important for the maintenance of wall-bounded turbulence, in the sense that if the associated terms of the Navier--Stokes equations are modified, turbulence is strongly affected and often decays \cite{jim:pin:99,loz:etal:21}.
 Even before those conceptual experiments had been carried out, visual inspection of numerical simulations and visualization experiments had converged to a regeneration cycle in which bursts create the streaks, and some kind of streak instability generates the bursts \cite{jim:moi:91,Hamilton95,jim:pin:99}.
 Many of the articles mentioned above include characterizations of this cycle.